skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### sgpower
+* Version 1.00 : Initial SSC release, no changes compared to the last Github version.
 * Version 0.92	: Fixed some issues in the documentation, changed the renamed the returned results to be the same as in the original R-code.
 * Version 0.91a	: Fixed some issues in the documentation.
 * Version 0.91 	: Removed dependency on user-provided integrate-command.
 * Version 0.90 	: Initial Github Release

 ### sgpv
+* Version 1.00 : Initial SSC release, no changes compared to the last Github version.
 * Version 0.99 : Removed automatic calculation of Fcr -> setting the correct interval boundaries of option altspace() not possible automatically
 * Version 0.98a:
   *	Displays now the full name of a variable in case of multi equation commands.